tstueven/CarND-Traffic-Sign-Classifier-Project/writeup.md

 To train the model, I used the Adam optimizer with a batch size of 128 and a learning rate of 0.001.
 These were defaults taken from LeNet and modifications did not seem to lead to significantly better results.
-After about 50 epochs the model did not seem to improve on validation accuracy, so I let the training stop after 80 epochs.
+It let the model train for up to 80 epochs but implement a mechanism for training to stop if the valiadation score does not improve for more than three times in a row.
+Taht happended after 31 epochs.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.